Feldenkrais Method

 Overview of the Feldenkrais Method

-The Feldenkrais Method is a form of bodywork that focuses on improving your quality of life by enhancing your movement.
+The this is a form of physical therapy and healing methods that focuses on improving your quality of life by enhancing your movement.
 This approach allows you to explore your own abilities and potential through a process of self-discovery.
 As you gain awareness of your body and habits, you’re able to change patterns that limit or cause discomfort, achieving a healthier and more sustainable way of moving.

 Founder and development of the Feldenkrais Method

-The Feldenkrais Method was developed by Moshe Feldenkrais, a physicist and engineer.
+The this particular was developed by Moshe Feldenkrais, a physicist and engineer.
 After suffering a debilitating knee injury, he used his extensive knowledge in physics, motor development, and martial arts to rehabilitate himself.
 The method he developed from this experience is centered on learning how movement can be improved through awareness and understanding.

 Basic principles of the Feldenkrais Method